-Systematic disclosures: In October 2017, the Kazakhstan EITI NSC published a pilot feasibility study by EY on transitioning to systematic disclosures of EITI data in Kazakhstan.
-The interactive map of the Committee of Geology and Subsoil Use of the Ministry of Industry and Infrastructure Development (MIID) provides a cadastral portal with information on all active mining, oil and gas licenses, including license name, license-holder name, date of award and commodities covered, but not dates of application and expiry.
+Systematic disclosures: In October 2017, the Kazakhstan EITI NSC published a pilot feasibility study by EY on transitioning to systematic disclosures of EITI data in Kazakhstan.26 The interactive map27 of the Committee of Geology and Subsoil Use of the Ministry of Industry and Infrastructure Development (MIID) provides a cadastral portal with information on all active mining, oil and gas licenses, including license name, license-holder name, date of award and commodities covered, but not dates of application and expiry.
 The online cadastral portal allows users to estimate the geographical coordinates of each license to within one degree deviation.
-The MIID publishes lists of active licenses by year for oil and gas and for mining, from which the dates of expiry for all active licenses are provided.
-A webpage on the MIID website provides a list of the applicants and dates of application for all solid mineral licenses awarded in 2018, although this information only covers licenses awarded from September 2018 onwards, not in previous years including 2017.
+The MIID publishes lists of active licenses by year for oil and gas28 and for mining29, from which the dates of expiry for all active licenses are provided.
+A webpage on the MIID website provides a list of the applicants and dates of application for all solid mineral licenses awarded in 201830, although this information only covers licenses awarded from September 2018 onwards, not in previous years including 2017.
 The 2017 EY mainstreaming study noted that the portal provide all of the main data listed under Requirement 2.3.b, but considered that "some important information still had to be recorded" (p.27).
-Several government
+Several government stakeholders consulted explained that the main data point missing from the online portal were dates of application for all oil and gas licenses and solid mineral licenses awarded prior to 2018.

-&lt;sup>26 Kazakhstan EITI (October 2017), 'Feasibility study: Systematic disclosures of EITI data in Kazakhstan', accessed here in April 2019.
+26 Kazakhstan EITI (October 2017), 'Feasibility study: Systematic disclosures of EITI data in Kazakhstan', accessed here in April 2019.

-&lt;sup>27 Committee of Geology and Subsoil Use of the Ministry of Industry and Infrastructural Development, Interactive portal of subsoil extractives licenses, accessed here in April 2019.
+27 Committee of Geology and Subsoil Use of the Ministry of Industry and Infrastructural Development, Interactive portal of subsoil extractives licenses, accessed here in April 2019.